As you write, it's helpful to have a literary elements list to maximize the power of your words.

 An example of juxtaposition is in the classic movie The Godfather, when baptism scenes were juxtaposed with murder scenes.

-A motif in any work of film or literature is when a recurrent element (such as an image, sound, or concept) is found throughout a story, to help develop the theme, or central message.
+A motif in any work of film or literature is when a recurrent element (such as an image, sound, or concept) is found throughout a story to help develop the theme or central message.

 A common example of motif in fairy tales, such as Disney adaptations, is the presence of older female villains.
 For example, in Cinderella and Snow White, there is the presence of the wicked stepmother.
 In A Little Mermaid, the sea witch is an aging woman who desires youth and beauty.

 This literary elements list wouldn’t be complete without mentioning metaphors!
-Not to be confused with as simile, which we cover next, a metaphor is an implicit comparison between two or more things.
+Not to be confused with simile, which we cover next, a metaphor is an implicit comparison between two or more things.

 When incorporating metaphors in your own writing, be sure to imply a comparison.
 The key to using metaphors is to not include the words “like” or “as” in your comparison.